emacs-exordium/exordium/README.md

 `rc -w`            | List projects in the index.
 `rc -w proj`       | Switch to project "proj" (a regex).
 `rc -W proj`       | Unload and delete project "proj".
-`rc -J`            | Reload the compilation DB from the current directory.
+`rc -J .`          | Reload the compilation DB from the current directory.
 `rc --find-project-root /path/to/sourcefile.cpp` | Print what it determines to be the correct project root.
 `rc -T sourcefile.cpp` | Say whether this file is indexed or not.
 `rc -q`            | Shutdown rdm.